khmarbaise/maven-test-project-generator/README.md

  [`MavenCli.java` line 140][maven-3.0.5-start-debug]
   and an other one at [`MavenCli.java` line 543][maven-3.0.5-stop-debug].

+ For this i have checked out the appropriate tag in Git repo.

  After i got the break in the first break point i started JConsole and connected to the PID of the maven process and than let done the maven process it's work.
 After some time the maven process ended i got the